-Figure 5 Mandatory or Optional IPE Offerings
+Mandatory or Optional IPE Offerings

-We found that nearly a quarter were mandatory.
+We found that nearly over three-quarters were mandatory.
 Examples of mandatory offerings might be a course on IPE or an IPE event that was mandatory for one or more programs of study.
 The remaining IPE offerings were optional, such as course electives on IPE or extracurricular IPE workshops for one or more programs of study.